Higher solutions of Hitchin's self-duality equations: Introduction

-There are in fact two types of real sections covering the antipodal involution $\lambda\mapsto-\bar\lambda^{-1}$ of $\C P^1$ corresponding to the two real subgroups $\SU(2)$ and $\SL(2,\R)$ of $\SL(2,\C)$.
-The $\SL(2,\R)$-case corresponds to harmonic maps into the space of oriented circles in the 2-sphere, and examples are constructed in \cite{BHR}.
-But in contrast to the examples constructed here, those differ from twistor lines by a topological quantity, see Section \ref{subSrealS}, and therefore they do not give (even locally) solutions of the self-duality equations.\\
+There are in fact two types of real sections covering the antipodal involution $\lambda\mapsto-\bar\lambda^{-1}$ of $\C P^1$ corresponding to the two real subgroups $\SU(2)$ and $\SU(1,1)$ of $\SL(2,\C)$.
+The $\SU(1,1)$-case corresponds to (equivariant) harmonic maps into the space of oriented circles in the 2-sphere $\SL(2,\C)/\SU(1,1)$, and examples are constructed in \cite{BHR}.
+In contrast to the examples constructed here, those differ from twistor lines by a $\mathbb Z_2$-invariant, see Sections \ref{subSrealS} and \ref{relatedwork}, and are not related to solutions of the self-duality equations. \\

-The paper is organized as follows.
-We first introduce the notion and the most important properties of the Deligne-Hitchin moduli space $\mathcal M_{DH}$ and the twistor lines in Section \ref{Sec1}.
-In Section \ref{sec2} we describe the families of flat connections leading to Babich-Bobenko type Willmore surfaces, and show that they induce negative real sections in $\mathcal M_{DH}$.
-In section \ref{sec-conec} we show how families of flat connections $\nabla^\lambda$ on the $4$-punctured sphere, with additional boundary conditions encoding the local monodromy of $\nabla^\lambda$ at the punctures, give rise to symmetric real sections of $\mathcal M_{DH}$ on a surface of higher genus.
-Thereafter, we use the eigenvalue $\rho$ of the logarithmic local monodromy as the flow parameter and adapt the generalized Whitham flow techniques of \cite{HeHeSch} to deform our degenerate initial solution on a torus in Section \ref{SecConstruction}.
-This proves the existence of real sections of $\mathcal M_{DH}$ over the Riemann surface $\hat M_\rho$ of genus $g(\rho)$ which map into the smooth part of the moduli space.
-Finally, we show in Section \ref{sec5} that these new real sections give rise to solutions of the self-duality equations on an open and dense subset of the compact Riemann surface $\hat M_\rho$.
+The paper is organised as follows.
+We first introduce the notion and the most important properties of the Deligne-Hitchin moduli space $\mathcal M_{DH}$ of a compact Riemann surface in Section \ref{Sec1}.
+In Section \ref{sec2} we describe the families of flat $\SL(2,\C)$-connections on tori in terms of (algebro-geometric) spectral data .
+The spectral data (constructed in Theorem \ref{torus-spec-data}) will serve as initial data for a flow.
+In section \ref{SecConstruction} we recall the construction of a 2:1 covering of the moduli space of flat connections $\nabla^\lambda$ on the $4$-punctured sphere with prescribed local monodromies of $\nabla^\lambda$ around the punctures.
+Thereafter, we use the eigenvalue $\rho$ of the logarithmic local monodromy as the flow parameter and adapt the generalised Whitham flow techniques of \cite{HeHeSch} to deform our initial data on a torus in Section \ref{SecConstruction}.
+In Section \ref{sec:erns} we prove the existence of real sections of $\mathcal M_{DH}$ over the Riemann surface $M_q$ of genus $g(\rho)$ for rational $\rho=-\tfrac{p}{q}$ which map into the smooth part of the moduli space.
+Finally, we show in Section \ref{sec5} that these new real sections give rise to solutions of the self-duality equations on open and dense subsets of the compact Riemann surface $M_q$.